docker/docs/quick-start.md

 ## Overview

-This Quick Start Guide will give you a hands-on look at the basics of using Docker Trusted Registry (DTR), Docker’s on-premise image storage application.
+This Quick Start Guide will give you a hands-on look at the basics of using Docker Trusted Registry, Docker's on-premise image storage application.
-This guide will walk you through using DTR to complete a typical, and critical, part of building a development pipeline: setting up a Jenkins instance.
-Once you complete the task, you should have a good idea of how DTR works and how it might be useful to you.
+This guide will walk you through using Docker Trusted Registry to complete a typical, and critical, part of building a development pipeline: setting up a Jenkins instance.
+Once you complete the task, you should have a good idea of how Docker Trusted Registry works and how it might be useful to you.

-Specifically, this guide demonstrates the process of retrieving the [official Docker image for Jenkins](https://registry.hub.docker.com/_/jenkins/), customizing it to suit your needs, and then hosting it on your private instance of DTR located inside your enterprise’s firewalled environment.
+Specifically, this guide demonstrates the process of retrieving the [official Docker image for Jenkins](https://registry.hub.docker.com/_/jenkins/), customizing it to suit your needs, and then hosting it on your private instance of Docker Trusted Registry located inside your enterprise’s firewalled environment.
 Your developers will then be able to retrieve the custom Jenkins image in order to use it to build CI/CD infrastructure for their projects, no matter the platform they're working from, be it a laptop, a VM, or a cloud provider.